 Just remember that if you’re comparing three to five movers, and you find that one mover’s quote is much lower than the others, this could be a sign that the low-cost mover should be avoided.
 Rogue moving companies will often try to lure in customers with low costs, special deals and other enticements, such as free services.
 So before you choose a mover, make sure you also understand what a rogue mover is and how to avoid hiring one.

-I also consider where I'm moving to when hiring a mover.
-If I'm doing a local move that will only take a day, I often go with a smaller local company with a good reputation.
+Also consider where you're moving to when hiring a mover.
+If you're doing a local move that will only take a day, you can often go with a smaller local company with a good reputation.
 Often, they're less expensive than some of the larger moving companies.
-However, when moving a long distance that takes more than a day or two, I usually go with a larger company with a good reputation.
+However, when moving a long distance that takes more than a day or two, you should usually go with a larger company with a good reputation.